Ingagi: Production

 The gorilla in the film is portrayed with a mixture of stock footage, much of which is actually footage of orangutans and chimpanzees, and actors in gorilla costumes.
 In October 1930, actor Charlie Gemora signed an affidavit swearing that he portrayed the gorilla.
 Actor Hilton Phillips, originally hired to play one of the African natives in the film, alleged that he also played the gorilla.
 Phillips later sued Congo Pictures, claiming they failed to pay him.
+Some of the African women portrayed in the film are white American actresses in blackface.

 It was reported that Congo Pictures prepared versions of Ingagi dubbed in French, German, and Spanish.
-Sources have claimed that the word "ingagi" cannot be found "in any African language dictionary".
-"Ingagi" is in fact a Kinyarwanda word meaning "gorilla".
+Sources have (incorrectly) claimed that the word "ingagi" cannot be found "in any African language dictionary".

-The African women portrayed in the film are partially white American actresses in blackface.

 Release

 Following the film's release, multiple articles and reviews were published that were skeptical of the film's authenticity.
 In response, Congo Pictures filed a lawsuit against the MPPDA seeking $3,365,000 in damages, claiming that the MPPDA had "circulated reports doubting the authenticity of the film".

 An investigation by the Federal Trade Commission concluded that the majority of the film was "false, fraudulent, deceptive and misleading", and ordered Congo Pictures to withdraw any advertising and material from the film proclaiming it to be genuine.
 As a result, the film was pulled from circulation.
 The Federal Trade Commission removed its sanction on the film in 1947.